 If the user loses a device, then all that is needed to recover backed-up data, is the following:-

-- Install a fresh copy of the Comet client software on the new device, using the original username and password.
+- Install a fresh copy of the Comet client software on the replacement device, using the user-profile username and password.

-- Verify that it shows as 'Online' in the admin web interface -> Accounts -> Users -> name -> Devices.
+- Verify that the new device shows as 'Online' in the admin web interface: Accounts -> Users -> name -> Devices.

 - Perform a 'Restore' function as needed.

-- When complete, 'Revoke' the lost device-listing in the admin web interface -> Accounts -> Users -> name -> Devices.
+- When complete, 'Revoke' the old device-listing in the admin web interface -> Accounts -> Users -> name -> Devices.

-- If the user has disabled password reset for you as admin, then the user must supply the current password for the installation step.
+- If the user has disabled admin password reset, then the user must supply the current password for the installation step.
 The password can be changed by the user at a later stage.